-Parents should declare the value of all assets including their main home, second/additional properties, savings and investments in shares / ISAs, etc. Internet websites such as Zoopla.com offer property valuations at no cost.
-It is expected that savings in shares, ISAs, other investments and equity in second homes will be released to meet school fees.
+Parents should declare the value of all assets including: their main home, second / additional properties, owned rental properties (including the percentage ownership if this is a partial investment), vehicles, savings and investments in shares / ISAs, pension funds, businesses etc. Internet websites such as Zoopla.com offer property valuations at no cost.
+It is expected that savings in shares, ISAs, other investments and equity in second homes or owned rental properties will be released to meet school fees.
+It is also expected that where there is significant equity in the main home this will be released to meet school fees.
+Parents should also disclose ownership of any businesses, and submit a copy of the most recent financial accounts.